 If You Stop Tramadol Suddenly Be Prepared:

-The FDA requires a paragraph about withdrawal from tramadol in the official prescribing information.
-We fear, though, that few patients are adequately warned when they receive a prescription for tramadol:
+The FDA used to require a paragraph about withdrawal from tramadol in the official prescribing information.
+We fear, though, that few patients were adequately warned when they receive a prescription for tramadol:

 DRUG ABUSE AND DEPENDENCE: